 An initial planning grant was awarded to Project LINK in July 1990 by the Children's Board of Hillsborough County for the development of a community-based resource center program.

 Through the planning grant, Project LINK was able to develop the organization in a way that contributed to its longevity.

-To date, we have served over 45,000 families county-wide, contributing to children becoming healthy, safe, educated, and active members in the process.
+Our program has served over 128,000 families countywide, thereby contributing to healthy, safe, educated, and active children.